ACE-V Decision Threshold Course

 Description

-The objective of the ACE-V Decision Threshold course is to help Canadian fingerprint examiners establish a decision threshold that will enable correct conclusions using the Analysis, Comparison, Evaluation and Validation (ACE-V) process.
+The objective of the ACE-V Decision Threshold course is to help Canadian fingerprint examiners establish a decision threshold that will enable correct conclusions using the Analysis, Comparison, Evaluation and Verification (ACE-V) process.

 Examiners of any experience level can benefit from this course.
 It can help address any limitations identified during proficiency testing, training, or case work.
 The course can also serve as a preparation for proficiency testing, or to remain current in the world of fingerprints.